Stash of 15th century coins discovered by metal detectorists in Scottish Borders

 The 15th century artefacts are a mixture of Scots and English coins, with English silver groats minted by King Henry V, King Edward IV, and Scottish gold demys and half-demys minted by Kings James I and II.

-The Crown Office and Procurator Fiscal announced the discovery on Wednesday, and said it is likely the coins were deposited at the site in the early to mid-1460s.
+The Crown Office and Procurator Fiscal Service, which announced the discovery, said it is likely the coins were deposited at the site in the early to mid-1460s.

 After discovering the coins, the duo reported them to the Treasure Trove Unit, which assesses all Scottish archaeological finds.
 It will then refer it to the Scottish Archaeological Finds Allocation Panel, an independent panel which will assign the coins a monetary value, which will be paid to the finders.